 - Seceda to Col Raiser.
 Continue past Pieralongia rocks, turn right in the direction of Fermeda Hut, then go left at the next turn, as you join part of Torri di Fermeda hike.
 Col Raiser is well indicated.
 At Col Raiser you can take a cable car down to St. Cristina.
 About 2km, count at least 2hrs hiking time + stops.
 This is the pink line on the map.

-- As you can see on the map, there are many more other options to explore the area around Seceda.
+- As you can see on the map, there are many other options to explore the area around Seceda.
 If you have strong knees, you could even hike back down all the way to either Ortisei or St. Cristina.

-Tre Cime di Lavaredo (Three Peaks)
+3. Tre Cime di Lavaredo (Drei Zinnen)

-Anyway, Tre Cime di Lavaredo, the symbol of the Dolomite UNESCO World Heritage site, is popular for a reason.
-Not only are the three peaks truly impressive, you can also enjoy some of the best far views in the Dolomites (see the featured image as well).
+Tre Cime di Lavaredo, the symbol of the Dolomite UNESCO World Heritage site, is popular for a reason.
+Not only are the three peaks truly impressive, but you can also enjoy some of the best far views in the Dolomites (see the featured image as well).
 It’s truly beautiful and well worth a visit.

 Tre Cime di Lavaredo loop trail starts at Rifugio Auronzo.
 Just walk past the restaurant and to the left, and you’ll see the wide gravel road leading in the direction of Rifugio Lavaredo.
-About half way there is a small chappel, Cappella degli Alpini.
+About halfway there is a small chapel, Cappella degli Alpini.

-At this point the trail gets easier as it remains relatively flat, as you walk in the direction of Rifugio Locatelli (Dreizinnenhütte).
+At this point, the trail gets easier as it remains relatively flat, as you walk in the direction of Rifugio Locatelli (Dreizinnenhütte).
 This is actually a wide gravel road used for supplies to the hut.
-This part of the hike is about 2km and will take approximately 40 min.
+This part of the hike is about 2 km and will take approximately 40 min.

-I wish we could have done this entire hike to be able to give you a complete and honest review of it.
-However, somewhere in between Forcella Lavaredo and Rifugio Locatelli it got dark, started to rain, and we had to turn back.
+The first time we hiked here, somewhere in between Forcella Lavaredo and Rifugio Locatelli it got dark, started to rain, and we had to turn back.
 In a matter of minutes, the gravel road turned into a river, lightning got stronger and thunder – really loud, and we had to literally run for shelter.

-- Duration: 3,5-5hrs
+- Duration: 3.5-5 hrs.

-- Distance: 9,5km
+- Distance: 9.5-10 km.

-- Difficulty: Moderate (first part is easy)
+- Difficulty: Moderate (the first part is easy).

 - Accessible by public transport: Yes, in high season.

-Lago di Braies (Pragser Widlsee)
+5. Lago di Braies (Pragser Wildsee)